Mirrorperson/ReactRoguelikeX/README.md

 Agent is an abstract class for all living things in the game

-The stats and specifics of each species/race or whatever is going to be in a json file called AgentsContent so far
+The stats and specifics of each species/race or whatever is going to be in a json file called AgentsContent

 CompleteAgent is a stateless functional component whoose only job is to get the data from AgentsContent json make an agent with complete stats and other details with it